The Grand Army of the Republic

 Requisitioning equipment before each mission, strategizing a character’s load-out to fit within his budget and to meet his expected needs, can be an important part of a campaign.
 Or it can just be tedious.
 For players not wanting to focus on itemizing each purchase, particularly with high Requisition budgets, equipment kits present an easy-to-use alternative.

 Each kit comes with a theme or purpose, from the mundane infantryman, to the most specialized combat roll.
-The load-outs are keyed to the first three requisition tiers: 500 credits, 1,500 credits, and 3,000 credits.
-Each comes with an Encumbrance rating of eight or lower, so as not to exceed the encumbrance threshold of a standard, unaugmented clone trooper.
+The load-outs are keyed to the three requisition tiers and separated by contribution rank; each rank provides more advanced versions of the kits found in earlier ranks.
+Kits come with an Encumbrance rating of eight or lower, so as not to exceed the encumbrance threshold of a standard, unaugmented clone trooper.

 Pre-made kits are not set in stone.
 Those who choose to make use of them can still subtract from and add to them, as much as their equipment budgets allow.